 Renault Megane review - Engines, performance and drive

-On the road, however, the diesel Renault feels every bit as eager as a SEAT Leon 1.6 TDI, plus its slightly shorter sixth gear means you’re less likely to need a downshift from the slick manual box on the motorway.
+On the road, however, the diesel Renault feels reasonable enough, plus its slightly shorter sixth gear means you’re less likely to need a downshift from the slick manual box on the motorway.
 There’s decent grunt, and it doesn’t sound too brash, either.

-Refinement is impressive, and the Megane rides well, too.
-At low and medium speeds it soaks up bumps with the sort of supple finesse for which French models used to be famous.
+At low and medium speeds the Megane still soaks up bumps with the sort of supple finesse for which French models used to be famous.
 It’s also settled at motorway speeds, but sharp ridges send a shockwave through the cabin.
 Overall, it’s calm and composed.

-The steering is a little light and the Megane turns in more lazily than the Vauxhall, but once settled, the Renault grips hard.
+The steering is a little light and the Megane turns in a little lazily, but once settled, the Renault grips hard.
 And while there’s some roll, body control is good, with mid-corner bumps failing to knock the Megane off line.

 In this review

-- 2Engines, performance and drive - currently readingRenault has prioritised comfort and refinement over outright driving dynamics, but the Megane still handles well and is a competent motorway cruiser
+- 2Engines, performance and drive - currently readingRenault has prioritised comfort and refinement for the standard Megane, while the R.S. model delivers plenty of performance

 - 5Practicality, comfort and boot spaceDespite offering a sizeable wheelbase and big boot, space in the back of the Renault Megane is only on a par with rivals from Vauxhall and SEAT